mit-dci/6.892-public/README.md

 presentation and a 4 page paper on one of the following:

 1. Design and implement an application or system ([project ideas](projects.md))
+2. Add a new feature to an existing system like Bitcoin, Ethereum, or another cryptocurrency or shared ledger implementation
-2. Propose a formalization in this space for a topic that has not been formalized yet
+3. Propose a formalization in this space for a topic that has not been formalized yet
-3. Pose and solve an interesting problem
+4. Pose and solve an interesting problem

 ## Readings and Resources